Grading &

 Data Center Grading System

-Grade Levels (Gs®) are IDCA’s method of cloud, IT, application, infrastructure, and data center classification at different application ecosystem (AE)® layers of Topology, Site, Site Facility Infrastructure, Information Technology Infrastructure (ITI), Data Center Node (DCN), Compute, Platform, and Application.
-Gs® ranges from G4® to G0®, G4® possessing the minimum values and maximum allowable level of vulnerabilities such as chances of failure, security risks, inefficiencies, operational lags, capacity insufficiencies, and lacks of resilience, while G0® practically mandates total elimination of such and hence possesses the highest Grade Level a digital infrastructure, an application, a cloud, and data center or organization operating it, or series of data center nodes can possess at any layer of the Application Ecosystem®.
+Grade Levels (Gs®) are IDCA’s method of cloud, IT, application, infrastructure, and data center classification at different Application Ecosystem (AE)® layers of Topology, Site, Site Facility Infrastructure, Information Technology Infrastructure (ITI), Data Center Node (DCN), Compute, Platform, and Application.
+Gs® range from G4® to G0®, with G4® representing the lowest rating, possessing the minimum values and maximum allowable levels of vulnerabilities such as chances of failure, security risks, inefficiencies, operational lags, capacity insufficiencies, and lack of resilience.
+Progressing upward, each Grade Level signifies fewer risks and stronger performance.
+For an individual Data Center Node, the highest achievable rating is G1®, representing near-complete elimination of vulnerabilities.
+G0®, however, can only be achieved across a topology of data centers, practically mandating total elimination of such vulnerabilities at scale.
 Grade Levels are not to be confused with data center Tiers, Ratings, or Classes, as their view, scope, and coverage of the physical data center are fundamentally different from IDCA Grade Levels.

 Grade Level 0